General Dentistry · Reviewed by Dr. Emily Nguyen · Updated May 2026

 Visible Silver in the Smile

-Older amalgam fillings in upper premolars or front molars often show as dark patches when smiling.
+Older amalgams in upper premolars or front molars often show as dark patches when smiling or speaking.
 Cosmetic concern alone is a common and legitimate trigger for replacement.

 Concern About Long-Term Exposure